Beauty = Happiness = Mindfulness

 Despite that, I was asked out and hit on more in that year than ever before!
 I hadn’t lost weight, gotten a great new haircut, or started wearing short skirts and high heels.)

-Besides in the usual cafe/bar scene, I have been asked out in the grocery store, the shoe store, the library, the farmers’ market, and the map store.
+Besides in the usual cafe/bar scene, I was asked out in the grocery store, the shoe store, the library, the farmers’ market, and the map store.
 (The map store, really?)
-I’ve had people call out to me, and then run to catch up to me and ask me my name.
-A handsome man, who was singing on the street, stopped singing to talk to me.
-The charming but married-with-kids millionaire who owns the ad firm next door is constantly smiling at me and checking out my legs.
-I’ve never attracted this kind of attention before.
+I had people call out to me, and then run to catch up to me and ask me my name.
+A handsome man, who was singing on the street for spare change, stopped singing to talk to me.
+The charming but married-with-kids millionaire who owns the ad firm next door was constantly smiling at me and checking out my legs.
+I couldn't believe it!
+I’d never attracted this kind of attention before.

-I couldn’t put my finger on it for a while.
-This past week, things clicked; happiness has made me beautiful.
+I couldn’t put my finger on it for a while but thanks to my morning writing practice, things clicked; happiness has made me beautiful.
 And happiness does not mean being in the perfect relationship, having the perfect job, the perfect body, or being completely enlightened.

 We talk about “mindfulness” a lot, but this is the ultimate test.
 Can you pick your life apart into moments, strung together like pearls, and acknowledge and appreciate the beautiful ones, even when life is tough?